jkotlinski/acmeforth/README.md

 ### HERE

-HERE only works in the target data space.
-When running the below code on C64, FOO will return the address of the 1 on the host, which is obviously wrong.
+HERE only works on PC.
+The below code compiles, but when running on C64, FOO could point anywhere.

 	HERE 1 , CONSTANT FOO

 The below code works better.
-BAR gives the address of the 1 on both host and target.
+BAR gives the address of the 1 on both PC and C64.

 	CREATE BAR 1 ,